 The department’s 3rd and 4th police districts, covering Silver Spring and Wheaton, are the busiest in the county.

-The 1st District station, which covers Potomac, North Potomac, Darnestown and Rockville, is scheduled to move in May to the new Public Safety Headquarters at 100 Edison Park Drive in Gaithersburg.
-The $108.5 million project brings Montgomery County Police Headquarters, Montgomery County Fire and Rescue Services, the office of Homeland Security and parts of the transportation department under one 408,000-square-foot roof.
+The 1st District station, which covers Potomac, North Potomac, Darnestown and Rockville, is scheduled to move in May to the new Public Safety Headquarters at 100 Edison Park Drive in Gaithersburg. brings Montgomery County Police Headquarters, Montgomery County Fire and Rescue Services, the office of Homeland Security and parts of the transportation department under one 408,000-square-foot roof.

 The new 1st District station won't be operational until later this summer, said 1st District Cmd.
 James Fenner, and redistricting should come sometime after that — maybe fall or later.